fimion/alex-party/src/pages/posts/2022-11-14-thoughts-on-testing.md

 title: Thoughts on testing
 pubDate: 2022-11-14T14:33:12.758-00:00
 draft: false
+rssOnly: false
 ---
-Chris Coiyer had an [interesting post](https://chriscoyier.net/2022/11/11/the-difference-between-integration-testing-and-end-to-end-testing/) on integration vs end to end testing.
+Chris Coyier had an [interesting post](https://chriscoyier.net/2022/11/11/the-difference-between-integration-testing-and-end-to-end-testing/) on integration vs end to end testing.
 I made a reply that I want to kinda dig into a little bit.

 ## The Testing Pyramid is Weird